daniel-freiermuth/fleascope-monitor-rs/README.md

 1. Launch the application
 2. Click the ➕ button in the control panel
 3. Use quick-add buttons (scope-001, scope-002, etc.) or enter a custom hostname
-4. Configure channels in the device rack
+4. Configure channels and waveform generator in the device rack
 5. Watch real-time data visualization

 ## Architecture